 The 2015 Plan provided for grants of stock options, stock appreciation rights, restricted stock and restricted stock unit awards to employees, directors and consultants of the Company.
-As of June 30, 2022, options to purchase 2,371,439 shares of the Company's common stock were outstanding under the 2015 Plan.
-All options are exercisable over a period not to exceed the contractual term of ten years from the date the stock options were issued and are granted at prices not less than the estimated fair market value of the Company's common stock on the grant date as determined by the Company's board of directors.
-If an individual owns stock representing more than 10% of the Company's outstanding shares, the exercise price of each share shall be at least 110% of the fair market value on the date of grant.
+As of March 31, 2023, options to purchase 2,087,674 shares of common stock were outstanding under the 2015 Plan.
+All options are exercisable over a period not to exceed the contractual term of ten years from the date the stock options were issued and are granted at prices not less than the estimated fair market value of the Company's common stock on the grant date as determined by the board of directors.